 Online Master of Science in Enterprise Risk Management Degree

-The imperative of the 21st century business environment, Enterprise Risk Management is a holistic management construct for identifying potential threats, risks, and vulnerabilities in an organization and its business enterprise.
-It concerns ongoing, never-ending strategies to evaluate and mitigate potential disruptions, and encompasses resiliency planning, prevention, crisis management, business continuity management, and recovery.
+The imperative of the 21st-century business environment, Enterprise Risk Management is a holistic management construct for identifying potential threats, risks, and vulnerabilities in an organization and its business enterprise.
+It concerns ongoing, never-ending strategies to evaluate and mitigate potential disruptions, and encompasses resiliency planning, prevention, crisis management, business continuity management, and technology recovery.
 As such, the ability to contribute to enterprise risk planning and execution is an important skill for many business leaders.

 Students who complete the master’s degree in Enterprise Risk Management will be able to demonstrate:

 - Proficiency in designing and evaluating exposures and the available response options, and developing appropriate plans for widely used enterprise risk management, business continuity planning, and disaster recovery frameworks and processes.

 - Skills in the use of quantitative and qualitative data to estimate the likelihood and severity of individual exposures.

 - The skills and abilities necessary to undertake management and leadership roles in the profession of enterprise continuity, with an appreciation of the broad issues of continuity, security, and risk management.